It looks like your browser is out of date.

 Electrical current is 230 volts, 50Hz.
 Round, three-pin plugs are standard.

 South Africa's currency is the Rand (ZAR), which is divided into 100 cents.
 Money can be exchanged at banks, bureaux de change and the larger hotels.
 ATMs are widely available (there is a daily limit for cash withdrawals) and major international credit cards are widely accepted.
 Visitors should be vigilant when drawing cash from ATMs, as con artists are known to operate there.
 All commercial banks will exchange foreign currency.

 The international access code for South Africa is +27.
 GSM mobile phone networks providing 900 and 1800 frequencies serve the country, and there are roaming agreements with most international mobile operators.
 Mobile service providers offer very cheap 'pay-as-you-go' SIM cards, which are a good option for visitors staying for some time.
 Internet cafes are available.
 Card and coin operated pay phones are also widespread.

 Emergencies: 10111 (Police); 10177 (Ambulance)

 A metered taxi will take 30-40 minutes to the city centre.
 Taxis wait opposite the international arrivals terminal (Terminal A).
 Only official metered taxis with a yellow taxi light should be taken.
-The cost for a ride to the city centre should cost roughly ZAR420, but prices do vary.

 The terminals are all connected.